hapax/hapax.github.io/assets/simple-physics.md

   molecules, so a cloud of dye spreading in a glass of water is Brownian.
   A drop of dye takes around
   The viscosity of water at room temperature is $\mu \approx 10^{-3}$ kg/m s.

+In 1908, Jean Perrin measured the dance of pollen grains in water.
+Perrin (1926) and Einstein (1921) picked up Nobel prizes for their efforts.